 The mission of the UPROW Committee is to provide education and information that will raise awareness and promote the best use of the public rights-of-way for the public good and to provide a forum where stakeholders can come together to discuss common issues and best management practices that will promote the peaceful integration of all users and stakeholders within the public rights-of-way.

-Construction Practices/GIROW Subcommittee – The mission of the Construction Practices/GIROW Subcommittee is to provide a forum that represents the interest of local governments and utilities, while facilitating the transfer of knowledge, information and best management practices with respect to public and private construction activities in the public rights-of-way.
+Construction Practices/GIROW Subcommittee – The mission of this subcommittee is to provide a forum that represents the interest of local governments and utilities, while facilitating the transfer of knowledge, information and best management practices with respect to public and private construction activities in the public rights-of-way.
 Additionlly, to educate state and public works agencies and local regulators about natural gas industry programs and undertake efforts that restore street cuts and pavement restoration more quickly, with less public impact, better quality and often at a lower cost.

-Damage Prevention Subcommittee – The purpose of the subcommittee is to promote facility damage prevention through education, guidance and assistance.
+Damage Prevention Subcommittee – The purpose of this subcommittee is to promote facility damage prevention through education, guidance and assistance.

-Right-of-Way Management Subcommittee – The mission of the Right-of-Way Management Subcommittee is to provide a forum that represents the interest of local governments and utilities, while facilitating the transfer of knowledge, information and best practices with respect to management of the public rights-of-way.
+Right-of-Way Management Subcommittee – The mission of this subcommittee is to provide a forum that represents the interest of local governments and utilities, while facilitating the transfer of knowledge, information and best practices with respect to management of the public rights-of-way.

 Water Resources Management Committee